Kunsthaus Graz: Big pixel façade

-The BIX façade of the museum represents a singular fusion from architecture and New Media and is based on a concept of the Berliner architects realities:united.
-BIX, a name which consists of the words "Big" and "pixels", is the acrylic glass skin of the eastern side of the building, which consists of 930 fluorescent lamps whose brightness can be individually adjusted.
+The big pixel (BIX) façade of the museum represents a singular fusion of architecture and New Media and is based on a concept of the Berlin architects realities:united.
+BIX, a fusion of the words "big" and "pixels", is the acrylic glass skin of the eastern side of the building, which consists of 930 fluorescent lamps, whose brightness can be adjusted individually.
 Variable at 20 frames per second, the façade can be used as a large screen for films and animations in what is referred to as a "communicative display skin".

 The BIX façade concept was entered into the permanent Architecture and Design Collection of the Museum of Modern Art (MoMA) in New York in 2011.

 Other

-On 1 May 2011, the Austrian Postal Service released a postage stamp commemorating the object as part of the Kunsthäuser permanent stamp series.
+On 1 May 2011, the Austrian Postal Service released a stamp commemorating the object as part of the Kunsthäuser permanent stamp series.

 To mark the tenth anniversary of the Kunsthaus, Ingo J. Biermann, Fiene Scharp and Kai Miedendorp made a short half-documentary film in and about the building.
 The film Astronaut's Ark was conceived for the Kultur:Stadt exhibition, which took place from March to June 2013 at the Akademie der Künste (Berlin) and from July to October 2013 at the Kunsthaus Graz.